Difflugia acuminata Ehrenberg, 1838

 Diagnosis: shell long, cylindrical, slightly tapering from the posterior to the anterior end; posterior end pointed or with a more or less long, hollow and open tube or spine; shell composed of mineral grains, more or less mixed with scales of diatoms; in sphagnum the test can be completely composed of diatoms; aperture circular.

-Ecology: all kind of water types, ranging from oligotrophic till eutrophic.
+Ecology: Freshwater, all kind of water types, ranging from oligotrophic till eutrophic.

 Remarks: Difflugia acuminata is probably a polymorphic species.
-Without doubt several variations of Difflugia acuminata has been described as new species.
+Without doubt several variations of Difflugia acuminata have been described as new species.
 On the other hand the name covers probably several real species which are light microscopically hard to distinguish from the main morphotype.
-The most discriminating character is the shape en length of the spine, but in fact we don't know precisely how variable it is.
+The most discriminating character is the shape and length of the spine, but in fact we don’t know precisely how variable it is.
 Shells with relatively long spines have been described as Difflugia giganteacuminata and with a curved spine as Difflugia curvicaulis.
+It’s curious that